xolox/lua-buildbot/README.md

  * I don't actually have any Windows machines and don't feel like setting one up just for this build bot
  * I want to be able to run the build bot from a cron job so it can automatically build all projects once a week

+## Status

+### Project discontinued

+I'm sorry to say that this project has been discontinued.
+My reasons for this are as follows (the below points are my opinions, I don't necessarily expect anyone to agree with them):

+ * **I stopped using Windows, in fact I abandoned the complete Microsoft software stack**

+   * One reason for this is that I consider the Microsoft stack very unfriendly to developers who are (like me) oriented toward command line automation.

+   * Another reason is the fact that quite a few of Microsoft's build tools are commercially licensed and have restrictions on redistribution of software built using them.

+   * I switched away from Microsoft Windows for personal use years ago and paying for a new license with every Microsoft Windows release just to keep this Lua build bot running feels absurd to me.

+   * As a more general point, I don't like where the development of Microsoft and Windows have been heading in the past couple of years.

+ * **I more or less stopped using Lua for personal projects :-(**

+   * When I originally fell in love with Lua the language I quickly got frustrated by the surrounding ecosystem because I wanted to use Lua as a general purpose language (admittedly not its original purpose).

+     * Out of frustration I started working on [Lua/APR] [lua_apr] to provide myself with a more generally useful "standard library" of operating system interfaces.

+     * When I started developing Lua/APR I seriously underestimated my knowledge of [low level systems programming] [c], this is why it took me years to get the project to a state where I could be proud of it.

+     * In the end I did get quite far with Lua/APR, eventually presenting it at the [Lua Workshop 2011] [workshop] and having it [included in Debian] [debian].

+   * Having Lua/APR available for operating system interfacing was nice, but what I really wanted from my favorite programming language was a rich ecosystem of bindings and packages.
+Even after creating Lua/APR I still regularly fell into the trap of wanting and not finding bindings to shared libraries.
+Creating such bindings for every project you want to work on quickly gets tiresome.

+   * Starting from 2011 I got a full time job working as a software engineer and later system administrator (DevOps) working on Python projects and this slowly but surely pulled me away from the world of Lua.
+If you look at [my GitHub profile] [github_profile] now (in 2015) you'll see what I mean :-).

+For now, given this extensive explanation, I will keep the repository online, maybe it can serve as inspiration to others.
+Or who knows, maybe I'll find a way to run Windows legally without paying for licenses and I can find a way to revive the build bot (no promises though).
+I still love Lua the language, so there's one thing :-).

+### To-do list

+The following stuff has not yet been implemented but is on the to-do list:

+ * Make the build bot **test the binaries** using a test suite of some sort; if everything is going to be automated I have to know that the binaries I'm publishing actually work
+ * Deploy the build bot and virtual machine to one of my servers and **run the build bot from a daily cron job**?
+ * **Use LuaRocks to build Lua modules**: currently the build bot uses custom batch scripts to build Lua modules, but of course a generic solution is preferable!
+    * While adding support for the LuaSocket module I was curious enough to try if `luarocks install luasocket` would work in my environment but it doesn't; `msbuild` complains that the project files are incompatible
+ * **Support for Mac binaries?** This requires someone to run the build bot periodically on their Mac, because I don't have access to any Mac machines

 ## Downloads

 The following packages have been built by the Lua build bot: